 Antioxidants: Vitamins C and E

 Free radicals are found abundantly in the body.
-Free radicals wreak havoc on our body causing cancer, macular degeneration, inflammation, dry eye, heart disease, and other chronic illnesses.
-Our body can fight free radicals on their own, but with the help of antioxidants the battle is supercharged.
+Free radicals wreak havoc on your body and contribute to many chronic illnesses.
+Our bodies can fight free radicals on their own, but with the help of antioxidants the battle is supercharged.

 The best way to increase antioxidants is through whole foods, such as colorful vegetables like red, yellow, and orange peppers, carrots, kale, spinach, and pretty much any vegetable.

-Vitamin C plays a vital role in relieving inflammation, boosting your immune system, and protecting your joints.
+Vitamin C plays a vital role in keeping free redicals at bay.
 Your body excretes any excess vitamin C therefore it is never retained.
-Vitamin E helps prevent symptoms of dry eye, macular degeneration, cataracts, and damage to the eye from diabetes.
-It also helps with heart disease, mental decline, menopause symptoms, and some cancers.
+Vitamin E supports healthy eyes and blood vessels.
 Vitamin E should always be in its d-alpha form.
 Anything else is synthetic and does nothing for you.

 Magnesium is one of the most essential minerals needed by the body, yet it is the most lacking mineral in the human diet.
 Unfortunately with the current farming practices, it has been stripped from the soil so much that we now need to supplement.
 A study of almost 4,000 postmenopausal women shows that 100 mg of magnesium per day was associated with a significant reduction in various inflammatory markers.

-Magnesium deficiency can lead to neurological malfunction, irregular heart rhythm, macular degeneration, weak bones, and muscle cramping and spasms.
+Magnesium deficiency can lead to neurological and heart issues, eye conditions, bone problems, and muscle cramping and spasms.
 Magnesium is a vital part of your diet and needs to be prioritized as one of the most essential minerals that you need to function.